-In a recent article over at Pro Sound Web, music writer Bobby Owsinski posits that microphone placement is perhaps more important in achieving the recorded sound you desire than the actual microphone you use.
-He writes that the general breakdown of the sound you get by variable is something like this, in order of importance:
+Microphone placement is perhaps more important in creating your recorded sound than the actual microphone you use.
+The general breakdown of the sound you get regarding the order of importance is something like this:

 - 50 percent: The instrument and the player

 - 10 percent: Choice of microphone